aws-samples/amazon-chime-sdk-amazon-connect-integration-demo/README.md

   3. Keep everything rest as is and click on Create bucket
 3. Goto created Amazon S3 bucket, click on Upload then click on Add files and upload the zip files from `/agent/aws_lambdas`

+As Amazon S3 bucket should have a unique name, you may have to create the Amazon S3 bucket with a different name.
+In that case, please search and replace `chime-connect-integration-lambdas-bucket` (old Amazon S3 bucket name) with your newly created Amazon S3 bucket name in `ChimeConnectIntegrationDemo.yaml` file in the `/agent/` folder.
+If not done so, the AWS CloudFormation stack creation in next step fails.

 You should now have the Amazon S3 bucket with two lambda function zip files.